dubverse-ai/MahaTTS/README.md

 ------
 ## Next Up

 We are currently training our large scale model.
 This will be a 1B parameter model, trained on 20K hours of data in 15 languages with 10 Indic Languages.
+This will be out by Mid March 2024, provided our GPUs don't decide to go supernova on us.
+Evaluations to take a week more.
+But hey, good science takes time, right?

 ## Description